 When available, RVC also rents outdoor equipment.
 Please contact our office at (804) 358-3000 for availability, rates and any additional information.

 Guests are welcome at RVC.
 Due to liability concerns, under no circumstances are guests permitted to take part in activities on the court.
-One Day passes are available for guests who wish to participate in Open Gym (see “Open Gym” section).

 The Richmond Volleyball Club welcomes junior athletes during appropriate times.
 We offer a number of programs designed to introduce children to the sport of volleyball.
 During evening league play, our policy requires all children to be supervised by an adult.
 We define supervision as the child being “within arm’s reach” of the supervising adult.
 We strongly encourage you to bring a baby-sitter if you are playing.
 For safety reasons, children under the age of 8 are not allowed on the courts or seating area immediately adjacent to courts at any time adults are playing.
 Children 8 years and older may enter the court area but must remain seated with a non-playing, supervising adult.
 Children may not run around unsupervised.